Registry of Shareholders in Costa Rica

 Yes, but with restrictions.

-💡 Clarification: Municipal data-processing licenses are NOT gambling licenses.
+Clarification: municipal data‑processing licenses are NOT gambling licenses.

-What is a “Linking Company”?
+What Is a “Linking Company”?

-• Obtain a municipal data-processing license
+• Obtaining a municipal data‑processing license

-• Process gambling data within Costa Rica
+• Processing gambling data within Costa Rica

 Opening a Corporate Bank Account